nicolasaudibert/DYE/README.md

 3. Import the ZIP in the Audio Files tab
 4. Each participant will be randomly assigned one order

+You might consider using [MILP_Randomizer](https://github.com/nicolasaudibert/MILP_Randomizer) to generate pseudo-random orders from a list of stimuli and a set of constraints.

 ## Running from a PsyToolkit Survey

 To embed the experiment in a survey, add to your survey code: